-Post-Construction Stormwater Management
+MCM #5 Post-Construction Stormwater Management

-- Permittees shall develop, implement, and enforce a program that prevents or reduces water pollution after construction activity is completed. - Sites over 1 acre: Must meet MS4 permit requirements. - Sites over 1⁄2 acre: Must meet rate runoff requirements in current ordinance, but they will not be subject to MS4 requirements. - Require that owners and/or operators of construction activity, submit site plans with post-construction stormwater management BMPs to the city for review and approval, prior to the start of construction.
+- Permittees shall develop, implement, and enforce a program that prevents or reduces water pollution after construction activity is completed. - Sites over 1 acre: Must meet MS4 permit treatment and volume requirements. - Sites over 1⁄2 acre: Must meet rate control requirements in current ordinance, but they will not be subject to MS4 requirements for treatment and volume. - Site under 1 acre: Must meet MS4 permit requirements for sediment and erosion control - Require that owners and/or operators of construction activity, submit site plans with post-construction stormwater management BMPs to the city for review and approval, prior to the start of construction. - Land Disturbance Grading Permit - MS4 Requirements Post Construction Stormwater Management - New Developments No net increase in runoff volume, total suspended solids, and total phosphorous. - Redevelopments Net reduction from pre-project conditions (on an annual average basis) of volume, total suspended solids, and total phosphorous.

-Grading Permit

-- MS4 Requirements Post Construction Stormwater Management - New Developments No net increase in runoff volume, total suspended solids, and total phosphorous. - Redevelopments Net reduction from pre-project conditions (on an annual average basis) of volume, total suspended solids, and total phosphorous.

-Post-Construction Stormwater Management
+MCM #5 Post-Construction Stormwater Management

-Long-term Maintenance of structural stormwater BMPs

-- Must establish legal mechanism(s) between permittee and owners or operators responsible for the long-term maintenance of structural stormwater BMPs. - The legal mechanisms must establish the right for the permittee to conduct regular inspections of the BMP, perform necessary maintenance, assess costs for those structural stormwater BMPs when the permittee determines that the owner and/or operator has not conducted maintenance. - Legal mechanism(s) must transfer with the sale of the property to ensure that inspection and maintenance responsibilities are taken care of. - Include conditions that are designed to protect/preserve structural stormwater BMPs and site features that are implemented to comply with MS4 requirements.
+- Long-term Maintenance of structural stormwater BMPs - Must establish legal mechanism(s) between permittee and owners or operators responsible for the long-term maintenance of structural stormwater BMPs. - The legal mechanisms must establish the right for the permittee to conduct regular inspections of the BMP, perform necessary maintenance, assess costs for those structural stormwater BMPs when the permittee determines that the owner and/or operator has not conducted maintenance. - Legal mechanism(s) must transfer with the sale of the property to ensure that inspection and maintenance responsibilities are taken care of. - Include conditions that are designed to protect/preserve structural stormwater BMPs and site features that are implemented to comply with MS4 requirements.